 With a thorough physical exam plus the information you share, you and your veterinarian can create a plan to meet the individualized needs of your cat.
 Regular check-ups are key to a healthy and happy cat.

 Here are the top 5 reasons routine veterinary visits are a vital part in helping your cat live a long, healthy life:

 1. Cats Age Much More Rapidly Than Humans.

-A cat reaches the approximate human age of 15 during its 1st year, and then the approximate human age of 24 by its 2nd year.
+A cat reaches the approximate human age of 15 by his first birthday and then the approximate human age of 24 by his second birthday.
 Each year after, your cat ages approximately 4 “cat years” for every calendar year.
 So your 8-year-old cat would be 48 in human years.
-Annual veterinary care is crucial because a lot can happen in our “cat years,” which is why yearly visits are so important.
+Annual veterinary care is crucial because a lot can happen in a “cat year”.

 2. Cats Are Masters at Hiding Illness.

-Cat’s natural behaviors make them excellent at hiding signs that they are sick or in pain.
-Your cat could be developing a health condition long before you notice anything is wrong.
-Veterinarians are trained to spot changes or abnormalities that could be overlooked and detect many problems before they advance or become more difficult to treat.
+Cats are excellent at hiding signs that they are sick or in pain.
+Your cat could develop a health condition before you notice anything is wrong.
+Veterinarians are trained to spot changes or abnormalities and detect many problems before they advance or become more difficult to treat.

 3. Your Cat May Be Overweight.